Louisiana Sex Abuse Lawsuits

 Unfortunately, the Court found that while the legislature intended for the law to apply retroactively to provide victims a chance to seek justice, such retroactive application conflicted with the due process protections outlined in the Louisiana Constitution.
 Specifically, the Court held that a defendant’s right to assert prescription—a vested property right once a claim has been prescribed – legal mumbo jumbo if you have ever heard it- cannot be retroactively taken away without violating constitutional due process guarantees.
 So the court ruled that the legislation was unconstitutional because it attempted to revive claims for which prescription had already accrued.

 Still, the case is not over.
 The court remanded the case back to the trial court to consider whether there had been any interruption or suspension of prescription that might allow the plaintiffs’ claims to proceed, such as through the doctrine of contra non valentem, which prevents prescription from running against a person who is unable to bring their suit due to certain conditions.
+But, again, the courts have not given us much hope that this is a viable path for victims.

 No matter how you slice it, this is a big loss for sex abuse victims in Louisiana.